XiaoxiaoWang87/xiaoxiaowang87.github.io/_posts/2016-11-08-election_day.md

 ---
 layout: post
-title: The errors of pre-election polls
+title: The errors in pre-election polls
 comments: true
 ---